erguteb/erguteb.github.io/_pages/about.md

   - /about.html
 ---

 Bao Ergute (Bob) is a PhD candidate in National University of Singapore (NUS), supervised by Professor [Xiaokui Xiao](https://www.comp.nus.edu.sg/~xiaoxk/).
 Bob completed his B.Sc with First Class Honors in Computer Science from the Chinese University of Hong Kong (CUHK) in 2018.
+He was a research intern at at Alibaba DAMO Academy, supervised by Dr. [Yaliang Li](https://sites.google.com/site/yaliangli/), and a research intern at CUHK engineering, supervised by Professor [James Cheng](https://www.cse.cuhk.edu.hk/~jcheng/).

 Research Interest
 ======